dolittle/Studio/Documentation/adr/0001-expand-studio-web-with-modules-structure.md

 ```

+## Decision #2 Make repository private
+As part of the decision to include module-specfic code in Studio Web - the decision is to make the repository private.

-## Decision #2 Use module-name as a routing sub-path
+## Decision #3 Use module-name as a routing sub-path

 There are many things that decide the routing structure of Studio, but a module SHOULD have its own sub-routes. ie: `https://dolittle.studio/selfservice/{moduleName}/{...subroutes}`.
 This will further reenforce the independence of the modules.

-## Decision #3 Remove the `selfservice/` prefix from the URL
+## Decision #4 Remove the `selfservice/` prefix from the URL

 The `selfservice/` prefix is not needed anymore, and will be removed from the URL.
 The priority of this should be determined by the needs of the organization and team.

-## Decision #4 Change the SelfService name to a more Studio focused name
+## Decision #5 Change the SelfService name to a more Studio focused name

 The name "SelfService" is not a good fit for the Studio experience.
 The name "Studio" is more fitting and will be used as the name for the application.